-Simply put, a web engineer is responsible for building websites and applications.
-However, executing on these goals requires an assortment of core skills.
+Simply put, a web engineer is responsible for building websites and applications, whereas a software engineer focuses on software development projects and functionalities.
+Executing on these goals for a web development project requires an assortment of core skills.
 Any prospective web engineers should ensure they have the correct skills before taking on a web engineering position.

 What Do Web Engineers Do?